-For the NEA students design, create and test programs using VB.NET in Visual Studio.
+For the NEA students design, create and test programs using Python.

 The exams assess the Principles of Computer Science and the Application of Computational Thinking.

-This level 2 qualification is equivalent to a single GCSE and is designed to be fully vocational so students get to use their multimedia skills in a variety of real-life projects.
+The OCR Cambridge Nationals Level 2 Certificate in Creative iMedia is a vocational equivalent to a GCSE and is designed to allow students get to use their multimedia skills in a variety of real-life creative projects.

-There is one written exam in Pre Production Techniques (worth 25%) and three extended coursework projects (Creating Digital Graphics, Storytelling with a Comic Strip and Web Design).
+There is one written exam in Pre Production Techniques (R081 worth 25%) and three extended coursework projects:

 Key Stage 5